 In April 2022, the Washington State Building Code Council (SBCC) approved a revised energy code that requires most new commercial buildings and large multifamily buildings to install all-electric space heating.
 However, an amendment to the code allows for natural gas to supplement electric heat pumps.
 Additionally, in November 2022, SBCC approved new building and energy codes for residential housing, requiring new residential buildings in Washington to use electricity as the primary heating source.
 The State Legislature had the opportunity to reject or alter these new codes during their 2023 Regular Session.
-There was no action by the Legislature through the regular session that ended in April 2023, and as such the new codes will take effect in July 2023.
+There was no action by the

+Legislature through the regular session that ended in April 2023, and as such the new codes would have absent further action by the SBCC, gone into effect on July 1, 2023.